Home Affordability Calculator – How Much House Can You Afford in 2025?

 Income and Employment History

 Lenders prefer stable, verifiable income with at least 2 years of employment history.
 Self-employed buyers may need additional documentation and higher down payments.
+This directly affects house price can i afford and house price affordability calculator results.

 Credit Score Impact

 Higher credit scores qualify for better interest rates, directly increasing affordability.
 A 740+ score typically gets the best rates, while scores below 620 may require FHA loans.
+This significantly impacts mortgage qualify calculator and qualify for a mortgage calculator results.

-Example: On a $300,000 loan, a 760 credit score vs. a 640 score can save $200+ monthly in payments.
+Example: On a $300,000 loan, a 760 credit score vs. a 640 score can save $200+ monthly, affecting how much can i borrow substantially.

 Down Payment Size